 - Policy NR-4.1: If deemed appropriate, engage with community members and interest groups in the phaseout analysis process.
-The City should monitor and proactively address implementation of California laws to facilitate a sustainable transition and dependable revenue streams.
 (Community Involvement) - Policy NR-4.2: Pursue alternate funding sources to replace the potential loss of oil revenue funding for the Tidelands Fund.
 (Economic Development)